1:025 Policy on Academic Tenure

 3. Procedure for Modifying the Probationary Period

 A faculty member seeking a modification of his/her probationary period must submit his/her request, in writing, addressing the considerations described above.
 The request is to be submitted to the department chair/director for consideration and recommendation.
-The chair/director’s recommendation is forwarded to the Dean of the faculty member’s college for consideration and recommendation; thence to the provost for consideration and approval or denial.
+The chair/director’s recommendation is forwarded to the Dean of the faculty member’s college for consideration and recommendation; thence to the Provost for consideration and approval or denial.
 The Provost will notify the faculty member, in writing, of such exceptions within one month of submission.
 Requests for modification of the probationary period that are based on a faculty member’s health or care for an immediate family member should also be submitted to the APSU Office of Legal Affairs.

 A faculty member who is appointed to an administrative position prior to a tenure award remains eligible for tenure under two conditions: 1) the faculty member must qualify for tenure under departmental or academic program unit, college and University guidelines; and 2) the faculty member must maintain a significant involvement in academic pursuits including teaching, scholarship and service.
 The time (or prorated portion of time) spent in the administrative position may be credited toward completion of the probationary period.

-Where a faculty member is serving a probationary period in a department or academic program unit and is subsequently transferred to another department or academic program unit, the faculty member may – with the approval of the President – elect to begin a new probationary period on the date that the transfer occurs.
+Where a faculty member is serving a probationary period in a department or academic program unit and is subsequently transferred to another department or academic program unit, the faculty member may – with the approval of the Provost – elect to begin a new probationary period on the date that the transfer occurs.
 If he/she does not so elect (and confirm in writing to the President), time spent in the first appointment shall count toward establishing the minimum and maximum probationary period.

 |Criteria to be